fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 - Warren J. Belasco, _Appetite for Change_, 43-67 (3: Radical Therapy).
 - Warren J. Belasco, _Appetite for Change_, 111-31 (5: The Orthodox Defense).

-{% include alert.html class='danger' title='Reading response' text="
+{% include alert.html class='warning' title='No reading response' text="
-Think about and address the questions on the [reading response guide](reading-responses).
+Nothing due specifically on these readings today.
+There will be an extra credit reading/lecture quiz.
 "%}

 ## Jun 19 (Friday)